-Professor Robert Arnott is a member of the Patient Liaison Group and its deputy representative on the Council of the ACPGBI.
+Professor Robert Arnott is the Chair of the Patient Liaison Group and its representative on the Council of the ACPGBI.
 He has suffered from Crohn’s Disease since his teenage years in the 1960s and from that time onwards has undergone surgery twelve times.

 He has had an ileostomy for nearly forty years.
 He is a keen and experienced advocate of the rights and responsibilities of patients and is passionate about defending the NHS.
 A former senior manager in the NHS, he is now at the University of Oxford, where he teaches, mainly to medical students, the history of medicine and healthcare policy and researches into the history of disease.
 He is a trustee and Secretary of the Bowel Disease Research Foundation (BDRF) of the ACPGBI.